North East Surnames: Yarrow to Younger

 Rare North East surname and Border Reiver surname

 At the height of Border Reiving this was a minor Border Reiver surname in the North Tynedale and Redesdale areas.
-It origins are uncertain.
+Its origins are uncertain.
 There is a place in North Tynedale of this name near Falstone and a Yarrow on the south bank of the River Tweed near Berwick (where there is a Yarrow Slake).
 On some old maps the Tyneside town of Jarrow is sometimes spelled ‘Yarrow’ where there is of course a Jarrow Slake.
 Yarrow is a kind of plant but the name of Jarrow is from the name of a tribal group meaning ‘the marsh dwellers’.

 Rare surname notable on Holy Island in 1881